- The term “system of record” is used by non-technical resources to makes a false point.

-Probably the best way to explain what a system of engagement is, and how it is presented is to provide a quote.
+The best way to explain what a system of engagement is and how it is presented is to provide a quote.

 “There’s an ongoing discussion in the enterprise software world about “systems of record” vs. “systems of engagement.”
 Which do you have?

-Here the system of record is presented not only as of the ERP system (which is a deliberate inaccuracy presented by ERP vendors) but as other systems as well.
+Here, the system of record is presented as of the ERP system (which is a deliberate inaccuracy presented by ERP vendors) and other systems.
 It is strange to read a CRM system being an “ERP type system,” and it would be more accurate to use a different term, but what the author is driving seems logical.

 The Ripe and Common Misuse of the Term System of Record

 This example aligns with our earlier observations regarding the term that the vast majority of people that use the term system of record don’t understand computer systems very well.
 It is a prestige term that is grabbed quickly, without understanding its meaning.

 Take a look how HR systems have evolved over the years.
 The first, labeled “Green Screen,” is an old-fashioned 1980s style mainframe HR system (I grew up on these).
 IBM dictated what they looked like, believe it or not.
 This is a “system of record. – Forbes

 Now, this is just becoming humorous.
 The author seems to think that “how easy a system is to use” determines if it is a system of record.
 That is not the definition of a system of record.

 Historical System of Records